GataProtocol/.github/README.md

 ## 🌍 What is GATA Protocol?

-Founded in **February 2022**, GATA Protocol is a **Decentralized Autonomous Social Economy (DASE)** that operates as a **community-owned and operated decentralized eCommerce and logistics ecosystem**.
+Founded in **February 2022**, **GATA Protocol** is a **community-owned and operated decentralized eCommerce and logistics ecosystem**.
 Our vision is to create an inclusive platform where individuals can buy, sell, deliver, and contribute to the ecosystem while earning income and community tokens in return.

 ### Key Features of GATA Protocol:
 - **Decentralization**: Built on blockchain technology, we aim to empower individuals globally by eliminating centralized control.